filomusli/threeInARow/README.md

-# threeInARow
+# Three in a row
-Simple three in a row game
+Simple three in a row game for two playes.
+Made with c++